CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 The discrete generation interval probability mass function $g(\tau)$ approximates a log-normal distribution[^Park2023] with log-mean 2.9 and log-standard deviation of 1.64.
 To approximate the double censoring process necessary to discretize the continuous log-normal distribution, we use a simulation-based approach as recommended by Park et al.[^Park2024].
 This assumes that the primary event is uniformly distributed (this ignores the influence of the growth rate within the primary interval but is a good approximation in most settings).
 The secondary event is then a sum of this primary interval and the continuous distribution and is observed within a day (see Figure 9 in [^Park2024]).
-As the renewal process is not defined if there is probability mass on day zero we further left truncation this distribution.
+As the renewal process is not defined if there is probability mass on day zero we further left truncate this distribution.
 For more details refer to [^Park2024].

 We derive the distribution $\delta(\tau)$ of the delay from infection to hospital admission as the sum of the incubation period (delay from infection to symptom onset) and the period from symptom onset to hospital admission.